-One of the common ways to manage multiple credit cards and pay off debt quickly is by transferring your credit card balances from one or multiple credit cards to a single card that offers a much lower interest rate usually for a fixed period of time - Typically, you'll find balance transfer offers advertised at a 0% introductory interest rate.
+One of the common ways to manage multiple credit cards and pay off debt quickly is by doing a credit card balance transfer.
+This is when you move your balances from one or multiple credit cards to a single card that offers a much lower interest rate, usually for a fixed period of time.
+Typically, you'll find balance transfer offers advertised at a 0% introductory interest rate.

-While this approach might work if you are trying to save money on interest while you pay off your debt, it is also a huge trap people fall into and this is because credit card companies offer balance transfers and it's associated incentives, as a way to make money.
+Doing a credit card balance transfer might work if you're trying to save money on interest while you pay off your debt.
+But it's also a huge trap people fall into!
+This is because credit card companies offer balance transfers and the associated incentives as a way to make money.

-"Playing around balance transfers can be a very expensive game if you don't have a proper strategy in place."
+"Playing around with credit card balance transfers can be a very expensive game if you don't have a proper strategy in place."

 How do credit card companies make money on balance transfers?

-Well, it's a pretty known fact that most people do not pay off the balances they transfer before their introductory rate expires which in turn allows the credit card companies to charge more interest than normal based on the agreement you made with them.
-This is because the interest rate on your balances after the introductory period is over, can be much higher than usual (details of which are highlighted in the fine print that can be pretty easy to glaze over).
+Well, it's a pretty well-known fact that most people do not pay off the balances they transfer before their introductory rate expires.
+That allows the credit card companies to charge more interest than normal based on the agreement you made with them.
+This is because after the introductory period is over, the interest rate on your balances can be much higher than usual.
+These details are highlighted in the fine print that can be pretty easy to glaze over.

-People don't pay off these balance transfer amounts because they get comfortable seeing the "new" lower interest rate and they think they now have more time to pay.
+The biggest reason people don't pay off these balance transfer amounts?
+Because they get comfortable seeing the "new" lower interest rate and they think they now have more time to pay.
 In addition, many people end up increasing their balances through new spending because they think that now that they've reduced their interest, the debt will be much easier to pay off.

-When it comes to balance transfers you should only do it if you have a solid sense of the following key points:
+When it comes to credit card balance transfers you should only do it if you have a solid sense of the following key points:

-1. You know for sure you will be paying off the entire balance transfer amount within the introductory offer period
+1. You'll be paying off the entire balance transfer amount within the introductory offer period

 In other words, you need to make sure you can afford to pay off your balance in full before the introductory period expires.
 Have you calculated how much you'd need to pay each month to pay off your balance in full by the expiration date?
 Here's a calculator to help you out.